RandomRhythm/Rhythm-CB-Scripts/Pull_Events/README.md

 Example:
 `Cb_Pull_Events.vbs query`

 If providing multiple statements within the query you must quote the whole query.
-Remove drive letters from file paths.
 Query time frame can be restricted using last_update.

 Example:
-`AND last_update:-10080m`
+`Cb_Pull_Events.vbs "sensor_id:123 AND last_update:-10080m"`